-(SH Prior Course ID: PSY 333); This course is designed to acquaint the student with the biological substrates of behavior.
+This course is designed to acquaint the student with the biological substrates of behavior.
 A study is made of the genetic, neuroanatomical, neurochemical and neurophysiological mechanisms of such psychological processes as sensation, movement, learning, memory, motivation and emotion.
 This course is offered primarily for psychology majors and minors but may serve as an elective for majors in biology, chemistry, and public health.
-Laboratory period required.
+Cannot be taken concurrently.

-Prerequisite: 3 hours in Psychology and 4 hours in Biology or consent of instructor.
+Prerequisite: 3 hours in Psychology or 4 hours in Biology.